domosekai/domosekai.github.io/sstp/help.md

 As we mentioned above, sleep and wake-up is controlled by the system, of which the exact mechanism is unknown.
 If the system considers necessary to shut down network connections, the app has no way to keep connected.
 Sometimes a reboot helps.

+### Q: Sometimes the WiFi icon goes off with the VPN icon for several seconds.
+What's going on?

+This is an indication that VPN is reconnecting.
+You are not losing your WiFi connection.
+It's just how iOS responds to VPN reconnection events.

 ### Q: What if I have more questions?

 Send an email to support@domosekai.com and we will look into it.